collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 1. Trinity CTAT: RNAseq fastq file and Reference genome
 1. DESeq2: RNAseq fastq file

+The screenshot of the RNAseq pipeline is too big!
+See the json file above.

 III.
 CombineR
 A custom script that takes in two RNAseq VCFs, a DNAseq VCF, and differential expresssion file.
 The script starts with simple bash text manipulation commands like sed and grep to keep it simple.